how to respond to a guy that ghosted you

 5. Celebrate!
 You dodged a bullet

 In the end, the silver lining in all this is that the other person was not right for you.
 And whenever that is the case you should be happy when you find out.
 Especially if it is early on in the dating phase.

 Because identifying one more frog on your way to the relationship you desire and deserve means you are closer to your prince.

-As you can see the best way to answer the question ‘how to respond to ghosting?’ is by not responding at all to him.
+As you can see the best way to answer the question “how to respond to a guy that ghosted you?” is by not responding at all to him.

-No matter if you have been a victim before or not, you most likely know someone that has been ghosted before.
+No matter if you have been a victim before or not, we all know someone that has been ghosted before.
 So, you might have asked yourself “why do people ghost?”.
 And I’m sad to report that the psychology behind ghosting is very strange and in my opinion a sign of immaturity.

 Here are a few.

 It’s not ‘THAT’ serious